Meet Me Next Christmas

 Meet Me Next Christmas is a 2024 American Christmas romantic comedy film directed by Rusty Cundieff and written by Molly Haldeman and Camilla Rubis.
 It stars Christina Milian, Devale Ellis, Kofi Siriboe, Tymika Tafari, Mitch Grassi, Scott Hoying, Kirstin Maldonado, Kevin Olusola, Matt Sallee, and Kalen Allen.

-In New York City, a woman at Christmas is desperate to attend a sold out Christmas Eve Pentatonix concert.
+Hoping to reconnect with the man of her dreams she met last year in the airport, the desperate Layla hires Teddy to secure a ticket to the hottest show in NYC-- the sold out Pentatonix Christmas Eve Concert--so they race through the city together to her hands on one.

 The film was released by Netflix on November 6, 2024.

 Plot

-Layla's flight to NYC is delayed to spend Christmas with her boyfriend Tanner, so she takes advantage of the first class lounge.
+Layla's flight to NYC to spend Christmas with her boyfriend Tanner is delayed, so she takes advantage of the first class lounge.
 There, she briefly meets Teddy, then James.
 Layla gives James a sampling of a Pentatonix, Christmas Eve concert.
 Hooked, he proposes they meet at the following Christmas eve concert if they are both single, leaving it to fate if they meet again.

 Almost a year later, Layla goes home early to surprise Tanner with dinner, only to find him cheating on her.
 Commiserating with her friend Roxy, she is reminded of the doctor's many flaws.
-Three days before Christmas, Layla remembers the pact she had made with James, so frantically seeks Pentatonix tickets as for once she does not have one.
+Three days before Christmas, Layla remembers the pact she had made with James, so frantically seeks Pentatonix tickets as for once she does not have any.

 Finding the concert sold out, Layla further feels motivated as she sees James' photo buying the tickets on a website.
 Unable to secure tickets on her own, Roxy refers Layla to Impromptu, a pricey company famed for getting the impossible for their clients.
 Teddy works at Impromptu, but has not done very well as a concierge.
 As his probationary period is ending, his boss tasks him with getting the tickets for Layla as his definitive last chance to prove himself.
-Teddy vaguely recognizes her, but they hurry out to find his contact before he remembers.

-When they find the kiosk closed, Layla and Teddy chase down a scalper through Craig's list.
-Davey gets 500 plus a 150 necklace from her, escaping just as the pair discover they are tickets for last year's show.
+Teddy vaguely recognizes Layla, but they hurry out to find his contact before he remembers.
+When they find the kiosk closed, they then chase down a scalper through Craig's list.
+Davey gets $500 plus a $150 necklace from Layla, escaping just as the pair discover they are tickets for last year's show.